All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Improved confidence and energy: Weight loss often improves body image, mood, and overall energy levels, all of which contribute to sexual well-being.

-Note: Saxenda itself does not directly cause sexual side effects.
-If you experience new sexual dysfunction after starting Saxenda, it is more likely related to reduced caloric intake, fatigue during the adjustment period, or coincidental factors.
+Note: Saxenda itself doesn't directly cause sexual side effects.
+If you experience new sexual dysfunction after starting Saxenda, it's more likely related to reduced caloric intake, fatigue during the adjustment period, or coincidental factors.

 Comparing Options for Men